Closing Costs On Home Loans Guidelines On Home Purchase

 Here Are Other Loan Programs Allowable Sellers Concession Contribution Allowance

-- FHA allows up to 6% Sellers Concessions by sellers to contribute towards buyers closing costs
+- HUD allows up to 6% Sellers Concessions by sellers to contribute towards buyers closing costs

 - VA allows up to 4% Sellers Concessions by sellers to contribute to buyer’s closing costs